stevegeek/quo/README.md

 end

 # Compose with a join
-products = ProductsQuery.new.compose(CategoriesQuery.new, joins: :category)
+products = ProductsQuery.new.merge(CategoriesQuery.new, joins: :category)

 # Equivalent to:
 # Product.joins(:category)